VenusProtocol/venus-protocol-interface/packages/registry/README.md

 # Venus Protocol - registry package

-This package lists all the chains, tokens and contracts supported by the Venus Protocol.
+This package lists all the chains and tokens supported by the Venus Protocol.